Lake Toya 洞爺湖エリア

-Located southwest of Sapporo and New Chitose Airport, Lake Toya is nestled between Hokkaido's powder skiing wonderland, Niseko, and the Pacific south coast.
+Lake Toya is located southwest of Sapporo and New Chitose Airport, between Niseko (one of Hokkaido's finest powder snow ski resort areas) and the Pacific Ocean.

-From Tokyo, you can reach Lake Toya by flying to Shin-Chitose Airport in Sapporo and then jumping on a local train from there.
-Alternatively, you can ride the shinkansen all the way from Tokyo, a journey which is completely covered by the JR Rail Pass.
+From Tokyo, you can reach Lake Toya by flying to Chitose City's New Chitose Airport, and then jumping on a local train from there.
+You can also ride the shinkansen all the way from Tokyo, a journey completely covered by the JR Rail Pass.

-Local buses to the area operate from the nearby Toya Station.
+Fixed-route buses operate from Toya Station.
 Hiring a rental car is also a good option.
-Conveniently, many of the large local hotels offer plenty of parking.
-If you are based in Niseko or Rusutsu, it takes less than an hour to drive to the lake.
-Just go south.
-The journey from the southern port of Hakodate will take you two and a half hours.
+Many of the hot spring resort hotels offer plenty of parking.
+If you are based in Niseko or Rusutsu, an approximately hour-long drive to the south will take you to the lake.
+The journey takes about two and a half hours from Hakodate.

 Baths and beyond

-Slip into a lake-edge onsen hot pool or marvel at the view from a rooftop bath.
-Whether you want the atmosphere of a world-class hotel or a down-to-earth local hangout, Toya has you covered.
-Make day trips to nearby Shikotsu and Noboribetsu to bask in the renowned waters.
-Relax in a yukata robe in the hotel, or take a pleasant stroll along the lakefront and enjoy the quirky sculptures and friendly locals.
+Slip into a lake-edge onsen hot pool or marvel at the view from an open-air bath.
+Whether you want the atmosphere of a first-class hotel or a popular local hangout, Toya's hot spring town has you covered.
+Make day trips to nearby Shikotsu Onsen or Noboribetsu to bathe in their famous waters.
+Relax in a yukata robe in the hotel, or take a pleasant stroll along the lakefront and enjoy the unique sculptures and friendly locals.

 Mt.
 Usu and Showa-shinzan

-Take the ropeway and look back at the lake from the top of one of Japan's most active volcanoes.
-From the top of Mt.
-Usu , see the newly formed Showa-shinzan, which burst from the ground less than 75 years ago.
-On a clear day, you will be treated to panoramic views of the National Park.
-Look out at the Pacific Ocean and, if you're lucky, you'll see orcas and dolphins who come there to breed in summer.
+Take the ropeway to see the lake from the top of one of Japan's most active volcanoes.
+From the peak of Mt.
+Usu , look out over the Showa-shinzan, a lava dome created by volcanic activity in 1943.
+On a clear day, you can see the entire park and the Pacific Ocean.
+If you're lucky you might even see orcas and dolphins, which come to breed and raise their young in summer.

-In May, the shorefront plays host to the Lake Toya Marathon.
-At 43 kilometers (26.7 miles) around, the site seems as if it was custom made for this event.
-The ground is relatively flat, and there are shorter distances available for those looking for an easier run.
-The marathon has been running for over 40 years, with many competitors returning annually to enjoy the uniquely scenic competition.
+The Lake Toya Marathon is held in May.
+At about 40 kilometers (about 25 miles) around, the lake seems as if it was custom-made for this event.
+The ground is relatively flat, and there are short-distance courses to run as well.
+The marathon has been running since 1975, and many athletes visit each year to run the scenic lakeside course.